 It is important that you understand about hip flexor tightness before getting deep into the article.
 They say that if you don’t understand a problem, you will never be able to solve it.

-So in simple non-medical terms, stiff flexors are a problem that occurs in your hip area and makes you lower body part weak and dysfunctions more of your muscles at that area.
+So in simple non-medical terms, stiff flexors are a problem that occurs in your hip area and make you lower body part weak and dysfunctions more of your muscles in that area.